sanchitdilipjain/aws-image-builder-pipeline/docs/index.md

   **Step 6: Clean up**

-  - Make sure to regularly clean up temporary resources that you created for testing.
+  - Ensure to periodically clean temporary resources that you created for testing.
 Otherwise, you might forget about those resources, and then later, not remember what they were used for.